Ordered vs Disordered States of the Random-Field Model in Three Dimensions

-What can be done for the $3d$ $xy$ model is to lower the energy of the initial F-state by making hysteresis loops with the initial amplitude smaller than the magnetic field causing rupture of spin walls.
-The evolution of the magnetization in this sequence vs the applied field is shown in Fig. \ref{Fig-mz_vs_H_decr_ampl_3d_n=00003D00003D2_L=00003D00003D256_HR=00003D00003D1.5}.
-Evolution of the energy in this sequence is shown in Fig. \ref{Fig-dE_vs_progress_3d_n=00003D00003D2_L=00003D00003D256_HR=00003D00003D1.5} (zero values of $H$ only).
-One can see that the final energy is indeed lower than the initial energy $\left(E-E_{0}\right)/J=-0.1439$ of the state with $m=0.676$ obtained by relaxation from the collinear state (the first point in Fig. \ref{Fig-dE_vs_progress_3d_n=00003D00003D2_L=00003D00003D256_HR=00003D00003D1.5}).
+For the $3d$ $xy$ model one can lower the energy of the initial F-state by making hysteresis loops with the initial amplitude smaller than the magnetic field that causes rupture of spin walls.
+The evolution of the magnetization in this sequence vs the applied field is shown in Fig. \ref{Fig-mz_vs_H_decr_ampl_3d_n=2_L=256_HR=1.5}.
+Evolution of the energy is shown in Fig. \ref{Fig-dE_vs_progress_3d_n=2_L=256_HR=1.5} (zero values of $H$ only).
+One can see that the final energy is indeed lower than the initial energy $\left(E-E_{0}\right)/J=-0.1439$ of the state with $m=0.676$ obtained by relaxation from the collinear state (the first point in Fig. \ref{Fig-dE_vs_progress_3d_n=2_L=256_HR=1.5}).
 For $H_{R}/J=1.5$ and $L=256$ the final state has $m=0.562$ and $\left(E-E_{0}\right)/J=-0.14425$.
 Another computation with $H_{R}/J=1.5$ and $L=216$ resulted in $m=0.567$ and $\left(E-E_{0}\right)/J=-0.1441$.
-It is important to notice that the amplitude of the hysteresis loop remains small enough so that rupture of spin walls accompanied by the creation of vortex loops \cite{GCP-EPL13} does not happen.
+It is important to notice that the amplitude of the hysteresis loop remains small enough so that rupture of spin walls accompanied by the creation of vortex loops \cite{GCP-PRB13} does not occur.
 Otherwise the process would lead to the energy increase: the final state (also having the large magnetization typical for the F-state) contains singularities and its energy is higher than that of the F-state obtained by relaxation from the collinear state.
-These experiments show that the F-state of the $3d$ $xy$ model is robust, one can optimize but not easily destroy it.
+These experiments show that the F-state of the $3d$ $xy$ model is robust.
+It cannot be easily destroyed by manipulating the external field.